Cherreads

 "You're awake," he said, his voice gentle as he searched her face for any discomfort.
 "Are you feeling okay?
 Cold?"

 Ruhan slowly stood and stretched.
-No trace of awkwardness despite how close they'd been.
+There was no trace of awkwardness in his eyes, despite how close they had been.
 "The morning has come.
 We should continue while the air is still cool.
 When the sun climbs higher, it will be unbearable."

 He glanced toward Duran, who was already prepared to move.
-Then he turned back to Xiao Zhi, offering his hand.
+He turned back to Xiao Zhi, offering his hand.
 She took it without hesitation, letting him help her to her feet.

 "With horses, we could have reached the Tughril border in a day or so," Ruhan said, lifting the pouch of water he had managed to rescue, "but on foot… it could take twice as long."

 She swallowed hard, but she knew they had no choice.
-They were lucky enough that Ruhan had managed to snatch the pouch even with limited water.
+They were lucky enough that Ruhan had managed to snatch the water pouch.

 "For now, we move," Ruhan said simply, gesturing for Xiao Zhi to follow.

-The desert stretched endlessly, a sea of sand beneath a sun determined to roast them alive.
-No horses, no carriage, no supplies.
+The desert stretched endlessly under the burning sun, determined to roast them alive.
+No horses.
+No carriage.
+No supplies.
 The bandits had taken everything.

-By midday, the sun had reached its cruelest point.
+By midday, the sun had reached its highest point.
 Ruhan was right, the heat was merciless.
 They had been walking for hours and had only taken a few sips of water.
 Xiao Zhi stumbled, gripping the hem of Ruhan's cloak for support.
-Her arms felt like lead, her legs nothing more than trembling sticks.
-Every step was a fighty.
+Her arms felt like lead, and her legs felt nothing more than trembling sticks.
+Every step was a fight.
 Every breath burned her throat.

-"This… this is impossible," she whispered, her lips cracked and dry.
+"This… this is impossible," she whispered.
+Her lips were cracked and dry.
 "How… how can anyone survive this?"

 "But we barely have water," she cried, feeling more desperate.
 "We have three more days like this, how could we possibly-"